d99kris/rapidcsv/README.md

 Get Data
 --------
 Data can be accessed by column, row or cell, using the following Get methods.
 These methods produce a copy of the data in specified datatype.
-The requested position in the spreadsheet is either specified using their label(s), or the zero-base position index.
+The requested position in the spreadsheet is either specified using their label(s), or the zero-based position index.

     template<typename T>
     std::vector<T> rapidcsv::Document::GetColumn(const size_t pColumnIdx);